poseidon/matchbox/docs/getting-started-docker.md

 # Getting started with Docker

-In this tutorial, we'll run `matchbox` on your Linux machine with Docker to network boot and provision a cluster of QEMU/KVM Container Linux machines locally.
-You'll be able to create Kubernetes clusters, etcd3 clusters, and test network setups.
+In this tutorial, we'll run `matchbox` on a Linux machine with Docker to network boot and provision local QEMU/KVM machines as Fedora CoreOS or Flatcar Linux machines.
+You'll be able to test network setups and Ignition provisioning.

+!!! note
-*Note*: To provision physical machines, see [network setup](network-setup.md) and [deployment](deployment.md).
+    To provision physical machines, see [network setup](network-setup.md) and [deployment](deployment.md).

 ## Requirements